Vayikra: "Purim in Hell"

 Our task is now expanded.
 Not only must we reflect on how Purim was celebrated in the throes of the Holocaust, but we must also contemplate the unbearable task of remembering foes of the very distant past at the very moment when the blades of Nazi bayonets touched our throats.
 Why remember ancient Persia and the biblical wilderness when the dreaded furnaces of Treblinka were already spewing smoke?

 Dr. Farbstein describes in comprehensive detail the Purim "festivities" in the jaws of the Nazis, and so I recommend her book to you.
 I will limit myself to descriptions of Purim in the Warsaw Ghetto, as recorded in the journals of Rabbi Kalonymous Kalman Shapira, the martyred Hasidic leader known as the Rebbe of Piascesna.
 These journals were hidden in a milk can and recovered from the rubble years after World War II.
-Quotations from these journals were read into the record by the prosecution as evidence against Adolf Eichmann at his trial, which opened the eyes of the world to the horrors of the Holocaust.
+Quotations from these journals were read into the record by the prosecution as evidence against Adolf Eichmann at his notorious trial.

 Most fascinating is the sharp contrast between the Rebbe's homiletic interpretations of a key phrase in the Amalek passage at the time of the first Purim in the Ghetto, in March 1940, versus his interpretation two years later in 1942.